kzdv/devops/k8s/deploy/README.md

 # Cluster Deployment

-This deploys ArgoCD and the Application YAML to the current kubectl context for the KZDV web applications.
+This deploys Fleet and the Application YAML to the current kubectl context for the KZDV web applications.

 ## Pre-requisites